 If you have an older pet

 Many pet insurance companies have age limits in place.
 Medical costs tend to increase as animals age.
-While Healthy Paws is one such insurer (it won’t cover animals past 14 years), Petplan does not have an age maximum for coverage.
+While Healthy Paws is one such insurer (it won’t cover animals past 14 years if not enrolled prior to the pet turning that page), Petplan does not have an age maximum for coverage.

 If you want behavioral coverage

 Behavioral issues like digging, soiling the carpet, and even separation anxiety can be difficult and expensive to treat.
 Though most insurers do not offer coverage for these types of treatments (Healthy Paws included), Petplan does.
 The insurer’s plans include up to $1,000 in annual coverage toward behavioral therapies.